Ireland '23 - epilogue

 return to mdimage index

 Part one - Dublin is a surprisingly small City, and very walk-able.
 There's no better way to get oriented to the neighborhoods, and, it only takes a few days.
-From where I stayed, the main Dublin destinations were within 15 minutes of walking.
-Fortress Guinness is the furthest (except for Phoenix Park) was about a 45 minute walk, but I never went there.
+From where I stayed, the main Dublin destinations were within 15 - 45 minutes of walking.
+Fortress Guinness is the furthest (except for Phoenix Park), but I never went there.

-The Liffey runs through the middle of the City, making walking navigation simple.
+River Liffey runs through the middle of the City, making basic orientation simple.
 LUAS trams are a great way to get around, although I only rode it once, between Heuston R.R.
 Station and Trinity College, on my second morning there.

 Walking notes - you'll notice that e-bikes & e-scooters approach quickly, and silently, usually in the dedicated bike lanes next to the sidewalk.
 Typically the drivers don't wear helmets, are in dark clothing, and have no headlights.
 None of them are licensed, or certified as safe drivers, yet they have the legal ROW, and you have to watch out for them, and not get hit.
-I had a close call within the first 10 minutes of walking.
+I had to back away from being hit by a fast moving scooter in the bike lane, within the first 10 minutes of walking.

 Bikes & e-scooters often run yellow & red pedestrian lights, or yellow & red traffic lights, and pedestrians jay-walk, especially where traffic volume is low.
 But locals know the streets and the rhythm of the traffic lights, while we visitors really have no clue.....